kgcreative/yo-angular-bourbon-neat/README.md

 This assumes you have [node.js](https://nodejs.org/), [Yeoman](http://yeoman.io/), [Bower](http://bower.io/), and [Grunt](http://gruntjs.com/) installed (if you're still setting up Yeoman, you can check out the [official documentation](http://yeoman.io/learning/index.html)).

+If you don't have them installed, you can do so via running the command: `$ npm install -g yo bower grunt-cli`

 Clone or fork the repo:
 `$ git clone https://github.com/kgcreative/yo-angular-bourbon-neat.git`